mwhefner/datadash-application-template/readme.md

 Give a detailed description of the application's features.

-There are three pages in this template.
-The first is a demonstration of a markdown page display, which display's the project's readme.md (other markdown files should be included in the assets' markdown folder.)
-The second page connects to the RIEEE data server and creates an example plotly figure.
-The third instead reads data hosted in the assets folder, an appropriate option for smaller datasets, and displays an example data table.
+There are five pages in this template.

+- The first is a demonstration of a markdown page display, which display's the project's readme.md (other markdown files should be included in the assets' markdown folder.)
+- The second page connects to the RIEEE data server and creates an example plotly figure.
+- The third instead reads data hosted in the assets folder, an appropriate option for smaller datasets, and displays an example data table.
+- The fourth displays a wide variety of some of the buttons and visualizations available with the Dash and Plotly libraries.
+- The fifth displays an example of secure live-update data from the data server.

 ## License